Many of us feel uncomfortable with silence.

-Some people would want to be pushed, but most of us would rather choose to jump when we are good and ready.
+Some people would want to be pushed, but most of us would rather choose to jump when we are ready.

-Silence not only creates space and contrast within a presentation, it can also be used to draw commitment.
+Silence not only creates space and contrast within a presentation but can also be used to draw commitment.

 Used properly, silence teaches people to choose; it teaches people to think for themselves.

 If you're looking to enhance your professional skill set or want to help an employee on the road to success, enrol on our 2-day Training The Trainer course.
 The course is ideal for new trainers coming into the industry as well as experienced trainers looking for opportunities to improve their CV and career prospects.
 Book a place on this 2-day course for just £795 + VAT